 Lisa has been the Academic Instructor since June, 2009.
 She has been a licensed CSR since February, 1983.
 She worked as a court reporter and a freelance deposition reporter.
 Her academic experience includes teaching Court and Deposition Procedures, Legal Terminology, Ethics, Punctuation, Grammar, Vocabulary and Transcript Prep.

 JO ANN SHIVE

 Jo Ann launched into semi-retirement as a regular Reader in December, 2017.
 She will continue to contribute to the program as a substitute Reader and Website contributor.
 She is from Bakersfield and loves to bake, read books, and do “crafty” things in her spare time.
-She is married and has two grown sons.
+She is married, has two sons and two grandsons.